slyfox1186/pihole-regex/README.md

 The purpose of this list is to compliment your existing blocklists using powerful regular expressions that can cover a very broad range of domains.

 All commands will need to be entered via a Terminal after logging in and you need to have [**Python v3.6 or higher**] installed.
-Some programs you can use are PuTTY or your SSH client of choice if you're not on the server pc.
+Some programs you can use are PuTTY or your SSH client of choice if you're not using the pc running Pi-hole.

-### Add to Pi-hole:
+### Add RegEx filters to Pi-hole:
 ```
 curl -sSl https://raw.githubusercontent.com/slyfox1186/pihole.youtube.blocklist/main/install.py | sudo python3
 ```

-### Remove from Pi-hole:
+### Remove RegEx filters from Pi-hole:
 ```
 curl -sSl https://raw.githubusercontent.com/slyfox1186/pihole.youtube.blocklist/main/uninstall.py | sudo python3
 ```

 ### False Positives ###
-You must manually add the whitelist if you want to fix any mobile youtube issues with your phone or tablets. [whitelist file](https://raw.githubusercontent.com/slyfox1186/pihole.youtube.blocklist/main/whitelists/whitelist.list).
-Use the adlists tool and restart gravity to enable the script.
+You must manually add any white or black lists if desired.
+This can fix a few known issues such as blocking the mobile versions of websites. [whitelist file](https://raw.githubusercontent.com/slyfox1186/pihole.youtube.blocklist/main/whitelist/general-filters.txt).
+Use the adlists tool and restart gravity to enable these lists.

-### Keep regexps up-to-date with cron (optional)
+### Keep these RegEx filters up-to-date with cron (optional)
-The following instructions will create a cron job to run every monday at 02:30 (adjust the time to suit your needs):
+Instructions to create a cron job to auto update the RegEx filters every Sunday at 05:00 AM (adjust as needed):

 1. Edit the root user's crontab (`sudo crontab -u root -e`)